Skip to main content

 (e) A statement as to how the match was made, including the reason for placement into another state.

-(f) If the sending agent is an attorney, their Ohio supreme court number shall be included in the cover letter.
+(f) If the sending agent is an attorney, their Ohio supreme court number should be included in the cover letter.

 (3) A legal risk acknowledgment signed by the prospective adoptive parent(s), if applicable, in the receiving state.